🔍 공개 퀴즈 검색

 1. They look better small

-2. Maintain efficient surface area to volume ratio ✓
+2. High surface area to volume ratio ✓

 3. Random chance